clickbox/backdropvm/README.md

   2. Download and install [Vagrant](http://www.vagrantup.com/downloads.html).
   3. [Mac/Linux only] Install [Ansible](http://docs.ansible.com/intro_installation.html).

+Note for Mac Users: Ansible can be using Homebrew `brew install ansible`

 Note for Windows users: *Ansible will be installed inside the VM, and everything will be configured internally (unlike on Mac/Linux hosts).
 See [JJG-Ansible-Windows](https://github.com/geerlingguy/JJG-Ansible-Windows) for more information.*

 Note for Linux users: *If NFS is not already installed on your host, you will need to install it to use the default NFS synced folder configuration.
 See guides for [Debian/Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-14-04), [Arch](https://wiki.archlinux.org/index.php/NFS#Installation), and [RHEL/CentOS](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).*